mattgrul/satis-to-artifact-action/README.md

 ### Repository URL

-If you only want to scan and update packages in a specific repository you can use the `repository-url` input value.
-This should be the full URL of the repository to scan and update, for example, `https://github.com/OWNER/REPO`
+To speed up the build process you can use the `repository-url` input value to only scan and update the packages in a specific repository.
+This should be the full URL of the repository to scan and update, for example, `https://github.com/OWNER/REPO` and should be within the `satis.json` config file.

 ## Outputs